Cloudneeti/azure-security-scenarios/scenarios/xss-attack-on-webapp/documentation/webapp-xss.md

 # Important Notes
-It takes few hours for OMS to pull logs for detection and prevention events
+First time it takes few hours for OMS to pull logs for detection and prevention events.
+For subsequent requests it takes 10-15 mins to reflect in OMS.

 # Prerequisites